Why You Need Short Term and Long Term Fitness Goals

-This type of intense training is completely appropriate when training for a specific and time sensitive goal.
+This type of high-intensity training is completely appropriate when training for a specific and time sensitive goal.
 But, if your goal is to improve your health and stay generally fit, intense and lengthy workouts are not the ideal approach.

 The Hare Approach

-Enter The Tortoise
+The Tortoise Approach

-A tortoise approach doesn’t mean slow and doesn’t mean easy.
-The tortoise approach means consistent.
+A tortoise approach doesn’t mean slow, and doesn’t mean easy.
+A tortoise approach equals consistency.
 Training that comfortably fits into your lifestyle – as opposed to training that forces its way into every time slot and uses every ounce of willpower – is training that will be a sustainable habit.
 The tortoise isn’t daunting.

-Action Step: Think Short Term, Think Long Term
+Think Short Term, Think Long Term

-Setting short term goals for intense training is a great way to use this tool, and not wear it out.
+Setting short term fitness goals for intense training is a great way to use this tool, and not wear it out.
 Think of training for a marathon.
 You’re signing up for 12-16 weeks of intense cardiovascular endurance work, a great short term goal.
 Your goal isn’t to run this intensely the rest of your life, but to train hard, race and resume a more moderate training schedule.

 Your long term goal is something you keep in your back pocket.
 On days you don’t want to do certain exercises, when you feel in your gut you’re pushing to hard, when you think warming up and balance work are a waste of your youthful precious time.
 Get out your long term goal and ask yourself if your current path is leading you there.